dhindurthy/refugeeApp/README.md

 ##Additional Features

 * It displays the data of the refugees in the "dashboard" part for the years specified(this is genuine data) collected from variuos sites handled by both government of USA and alos private sites.

+##Note

+*This web app was developed in an intention of using the features provided by various technologies and not intended towards moving to a production environment.